 Now the MPG (aka Maggie Strong, Rhett’s pen name) is in hot demand while Rhett’s barely stumbling along.
 When the opportunity to step into her new fame arises, Rhett falters—and then, with her mother’s voice literally in her ear, shoves her best friend Jasmine on stage in her place.

 But what seemed like a good idea at the time snowballs into chaos when the farm turns out to be headed for the auction block.
-Suddenly, Rhett’s mother is again in charge of her destiny, and nothing goads Rhett into impulsive action like feeling out of control—or possibly the re-appearance of her first love, now in the role of her mother’s henchman.
+Suddenly, Rhett’s mother is again in charge of her destiny, and she's far more impressed by the fake author than she ever was by Rhett.
+Nothing goads Rhett into impulsive action like feeling underestimated and out of control—except possibly the re-appearance of her first love, now in the role of her mother’s henchman.
 She’ll do anything to take back her inheritance, and Jasmine, trying to escape her own disappointments, is more than willing to continue their ruse for as long as it takes.

 Together they concoct a scheme that will help them both recover all they’ve lost—but not exactly in the way they expect.